sofiaspagnoletti/liri-node-app/README.md

 This app cannot be deployed to GitHub pages but you can take a look at its funcionality by clicking on this link:

 ### Built With
-Visual Studio Code
-Axios package
-Dotenv package
-Bands in Town API
+Visual Studio Code, Axios package, Dotenv package, Bands in Town API, Spotify API and OMDB API.
-Spotify API
-OMDB API

 ### Authors
 Sofia Spagnoletti